Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

    *Watch for prefixes and wildcard domains you missed, e.g. dozens of K8s nodes instead of a prefix*

-4. To create your test HTTPS (SSL) rule, run:
+3. To create your test HTTPS (SSL) rule, update the RULE_NAME and RULE_DESCRIPTION for HTTPS, then run:

    ```
    python3 -m detect.v2.create_host_connection_rule --protocol HTTPS